webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/looks-for-trouble.md

+---
+aliases:
----,aliases:,- looks for trouble,tags:,- Compendium/CSRD/en/Foci,---
+- looks for trouble
+tags:
+- Compendium/CSRD/en/Foci
+---

 You're a scrapper and love a good fight.
  ### Intrusion